openhab/org.openhab.binding.zwave/doc/shenzhen/floodsensor_0_0.md

 ### Parameter 5: Alarm Enable/Disable

 Alarm Enable/Disable
-This parameter defines beep on is enabled or disabled when water leakage is detected.

-  * ‘0’ indicate beep on is disable, but LED will be turned on when water leakage detected.
-  * ‘1’ indicate beep on is enabled, the BEEP and LED will be turned on when water leakage detected.
+<p&gtThis parameter defines beep on is enabled or disabled when water leakage is detected.</p&gt <ul&gt<li&gt‘0’ indicate beep on is disable, but LED will be turned on when water leakage detected.</li&gt <li&gt‘1’ indicate beep on is enabled, the BEEP and LED will be turned on when water leakage detected.</li&gt </ul&gt
 The following option values may be configured -:

 | Value  | Description |